ogdendavis/saratogaspringsdoodles/src/cms/litters/aspen-and-tbd.md

 colors: ""
 date: 2021-06-27T06:00:00.000Z
 ---
 Coming in Summer 2021.
 This will be Aspen's first litter!
-We are excited to see the beautiful puppies she and Copper will produce, they will be little guessing 15-25 pounds with amazing temperaments and personalities.
+We are excited to see the beautiful puppies she will produce, they will have amazing temperaments and personalities.